XanD0K/unit-converter/README.md

 ## Features
 - Convert units across different groups
 - Add and remove group of units
-- Add and remove types of units for an specific group
+- Add and remove types of units from a specific group
-- Create and remove aliases for an unit type
+- Create and remove aliases from an unit type
-- Change base unit conversion of an unit group
+- Change conversion base unit of an unit group
-- Print conversion history log from the previous 3 days
+- Print conversion history log from the previous 3 days (default, 10 entries)
 - Print all groups available
-- Print all unit types of an specific group, with their respective aliases
+- Print all unit types from an specific group, with their respective aliases

-## Motivation & Purpose
-This program was created to test and apply all knowledge acquired in "[CS50’s Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python)" course, from Harvard University.

 ## Table of Contents